simransharma805/simransharma805/README.md

 Here are some ideas to get you started:

--->Hi, I'm Simran Sharma 👋
-Data Science & AI practitioner with hands-on experience across the full data and ML pipeline — from raw data to scalable models to meaningful insights.
+--> Data Science & AI practitioner with hands-on experience across the full data and ML pipeline — from raw data to scalable models to meaningful insights.

 - 🔭 What I'm Working On